NovaRain/Fallout2_Unofficial_Patch/README.md

 1. Keep in mind that UP's scope is only to fix bugs.
 Not to add "nice to to have" things.
 2. Check [known issues](docs/KNOWN.md).
 3. Before opening a new github issue, check existing ones (both open and closed).
 Maybe it's already been reported.
-4. Next, depending on problem type:
+4. Next, depending on the problem type:
     * **Typo**.
 Attach a screenshot, explain what's wrong in the wording and how it should be corrected.
 (Screenshot key is F12).
     * **Quest bug**.
 Explain the problem.
 Attach **two** savegames: one where the problem can be seen right away, another one _right before_ starting the quest.
 Indicate if any other mods are installed, and their versions.
     * **Crash**.
 See [reporting crashes](docs/CRASH.md).